 Western Australia is the largest state in area.
 The east of the state is mostly desert while to the west, the state is bound by 12,889 kilometres of the world’s most pristine coastline.
 About 75% of the state’s population live in Perth, the capital.

 The Northern Territory is twice as big as France but has a population of about 200,000 people only.
-Darwin, on the northern coast, is the capital and Alice Springs, is the principal inland town.
+Darwin, on the northern coast, is the capital and Alice Springs, is the principal inland town of the Northern Territory.